Store Object - Make a Checkers Blockchain

 rules.
 You can do this by command-line:

-Do not focus on the GUI for the moment.
-You will only lay the foundation for an interface.
+Do not focus on the GUI, this procedure lays the foundation for an interface.

 Now it is time to create the first object.